TK's Reviews

 Taste

-The Thatch is a gorgeous bar that opens for tourist groups.
-They schedule session music for groups from the hotel down the road.
+The Thatch is a gorgeous bar that mostly opens for tourist groups.
+They schedule session music for guests from the hotel down the road.
 A Gaelic Disneyland, of sorts.
 The pint suffers from sitting.
 Okay pour.
-Still recommend for the experience.
+Still recommended, if just for a look.

 Appearance